-The Apple Design Award winning vector editor Affinity Designer was originally created as an alternative for Adobe Illustrator.
+The Apple Design Award-winning vector editor Affinity Designer was originally created as an alternative to Adobe Illustrator.
 That, however, does not negate the fact that depending on the use case, it is one of the best Sketch alternatives on the market.
-I have been a long time user of Affinity Designer on Mac and I am happy to report that the Windows version is no different than the Mac version when it comes to features.
+I have been a long-time user of Affinity Designer on Mac and I am happy to report that the Windows version is no different than the Mac version when it comes to features.

 The software also supports custom keyboard shortcuts so you can customize how the app works according to your needs.
 Other features of Designer include tool and mode switching support, support for multiple artboards, symbols panel, constraints for UI design, corner and pencil tool, and more.

 Another benefit of Affinity Designer is that when you buy it, you get a “Grade UI Kit” for free which brings over 1000 customizable elements, icons, panels. and buttons.
 While the software is not as powerful as Sketch when it comes to UI/UX design, it is a worthy alternative for Windows users.

 Vectr is a free graphics designing tool that can be used to create graphics easily and intuitively.
 The app doesn’t come with a massive learning curve and anyone including beginners can get up and running with the software quite easily.